Bodrum Travel Report 2025: Sights, Hotels & Insider Tips

 After four days in Bodrum, my preconceived notions about Turkey as a package holiday destination were completely shattered.
 The peninsula offers a blend of ancient history, luxury hotels, authentic cuisine, and drone-worthy landscapes that I haven't found in such a concentrated form anywhere else in Europe.
 Anyone looking for an Aegean experience but wanting to avoid the overpriced Greek islands will find Bodrum the perfect destination.

-Bodrum is worth a visit for: Travelers with an appetite for Aegean scenery, history, and fine cuisine.
-For drone pilots.
-For couples seeking luxury with substance.
-For anyone who wants an Aegean experience without the Cyclades prices.
+Bodrum is ideal for: Travelers with an appetite for Aegean scenery, history, and good food.
+Drone pilots.
+Couples seeking luxury with substance.
+Anyone wanting an Aegean experience without the Cyclades prices.

-Bodrum is less suitable for: Nightlife-focused backpackers (for that, Ayia Napa or Ibiza), families with small children who don't want to leave the buffet mega-resort (for that, Antalya), and anyone looking for pure historical sightseeing (for that, Istanbul).
+Bodrum is less suitable for: nightlife-focused backpackers (try Ayia Napa or Ibiza instead), families with small children who don't want to leave the buffet mega-resort (try Antalya instead), and anyone looking for pure historical sightseeing (try Istanbul instead).

 FAQ — Frequently Asked Questions about Bodrum